alexmiddeleer/DoctrineModule/docs/hydrator.md

 ## Hydrator

-Hydrators are simple objects that allow to convert an array of data to an object (this is called "hydrating") and to convert back an object to an array (this is called "extracting").
-Hydrators are mainly used in the context of Forms, with the new binding functionality of Zend Framework 2, but can also be used for any hydrating/extracting context (for instance, it can be used in RESTful context).
+Hydrators are simple objects that allow you to convert an array of data to an object (this is called "hydrating") and the reverse (convert an object to an array of data; this is called "extracting").
+Hydrators are mainly used in the context of Forms with the new binding functionality of Zend Framework 2, but can also be used in any hydrating/extracting context (for instance, they can be used in RESTful context).
 If you are not really comfortable with hydrators, please first read [Zend Framework hydrator's documentation](http://framework.zend.com/manual/2.0/en/modules/zend.stdlib.hydrator.html).

 ### Basic usage

-DoctrineModule ships with a very powerful hydrator that allow almost any use-case.
+DoctrineModule ships with a very powerful hydrator that allows for almost any use-case.

 #### Create a hydrator

-To create a Doctrine Hydrator, you just need one thing: an object manager (also called Entity Manager in Doctrine ORM or Document Manager in Doctrine ODM):
+To create a Doctrine Hydrator, you only need one thing: an object manager (also called an Entity Manager in Doctrine ORM or Document Manager in Doctrine ODM):

 ```php
 use DoctrineModule\Stdlib\Hydrator\DoctrineObject as DoctrineHydrator;